-In a simple language, we say that gene therapy is a technique used to prevent or cure any genetic disease or some.
+Simply put, we say that “gene therapy is a technique used to prevent or cure any genetic disease or some.”

 Before understanding how gene therapy works, we have to understand what actually a gene therapy is.

 We are starting a new series of articles on gene therapy.
-This article is just an introductory basic article which clears your fundamentals regarding gene therapy and how it works.
+This article is just an introductory basic article that clears your fundamentals regarding gene therapy and how it works.

 What is gene therapy?